 Most pork is farmed in barns where pigs have little or no access to the outdoors or the ability to exhibit their natural behaviours.
 Our free range pigs have the best of both worlds, with comfortable shelter and bedding together with unrestricted access to the outdoor paddocks, wallowing and rooting areas.
 We encourage natural behaviours in our pigs and make sure to scatter their feed amongst grasses and shrubs so that they enjoy foraging for it.

 Pigs by nature like to dig, root and wallow which plumps and prepares the soil for good creepy crawlies to move in.
 But there can be too much of a good thing, which is why our pigs are rotated between paddocks to allow the soil and vegetation to rest.
-As the pigs explore the remaining 10,000 acres, all those creepy crawlies compost the nutrients from the pig manure and regenerate the pasture.
+As the pigs explore the countryside all of those creepy crawlies compost the nutrients from the pig manure and regenerate the pasture.
 The low intensity of this system mimics a natural environment and prevents any manure or nutrients escaping the farm.

 Borrowdale Free Range Pork is raised without sow stalls.
 Sow’s have access to open paddocks throughout the year and at birthing time are given access to individual sow huts suited to a growing brood.
 The sows are able to leave these at any time and stroll outside.
 The piglets are able to step outside once they are big and strong enough to safely explore the outdoors.